Skip to main content

 What is Abnormal Uterine Bleeding?

-• Periods that last more than 7 days
+• Prolonged bleeding - periods that last more than 8 days are not normal.

 AUB can have many causes—ranging from hormonal imbalances to fibroids, adenomyosis or polyps —and it can impact your daily life, health, and emotional well-being.